 All Lifelong Housing certification is done by a licensed inspector.
 Based on the assessment, the home is certified at one of three levels and your home and added to the RVCOG Lifelong Certified Housing database.
 The database is available to Realtors® and potential home-buyers and renters.
 The certification may be indicated on the Southern Oregon Multiple Listing Service (SOMLS), which will serve as an alert to potential buyers to obtain additional information regarding the level of certification.

-Level 1: Basic Accessibility
+Level 1: Visitable

 The home includes basic accessibility and/or adaptability of architectural features on the ground floor and is “visitable” for guests with disabilities.
 It has a wheelchair-accessible entrance, plus entertainment area, hall and a bathroom.
 Other examples of basic features include door handles and faucets that are lever-style and don’t require grasping.

-Level 2: Full Accessibility
+Level 2: Fully Accessible